steltenpower/swipaLOD/README.md

 ### (An idea for) a linked mindmapping tool (multi-touch + speech recognition + [Linked(Open)Data](https://en.wikipedia.org/wiki/Linked_data) + keeping-your-flow-UI = quick semantic graph design)

+Video of me faking the software with pen and paper while talking

 #### PROJECT SETUP:

 everything to be identified with URL(s):